Enhancing Our Work Together: A Partnership with Huron

 Faculty, Professional, Staff, and Service employees are included in this project, but in different ways.

 The University will not be making immediate pay adjustments.
 This project will help us understand how current compensation compares to the market and will inform compensation planning going forward.
 We will balance the need to remain competitive with available resources when prioritizing any future increases.
-There are no guaranteed pay increases as a result of this project.
+Any future decisions will be considered carefully and in alignment with institutional priorities.

 No.This project does not include individual desk audits.